HL7 Terminology (THO)

 Expansion

-Expansion based on codesystem EntityNamePartQualifier v3.0.0 (CodeSystem)
+Expansion performed internally based on codesystem EntityNamePartQualifier v3.0.0 (CodeSystem)

-This value set contains 29 concepts.
+This value set contains 29 concepts

 Indicates that a prefix like "Dr." or a suffix like "M.D." or "Ph.D." is an academic title.